deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ![BiBigrid Overview](images/overview.png)

 1. One master and one or more slave nodes.
-The used images could be blank images or could come with preinstalled software.
+The used images could be blank Ubuntu 16.04 images or could come with preinstalled software.
 BiBiGrid uses [Ansible](https://www.ansible.com) to install and configure the instances.
 2. All instances run in the same security group with default ssh access.
 Additional ports could be easily configured.
-3. Local disk space of master is provided as a shared spool disk space between master and the slaves.
+3. Local disk space of the master node is provided as a shared spool disk (/vol/spool) space between master and all slaves.
 Local storage of the slaves is configured as temporary scratch space.
-4. Volumes provided by Cinder can be mounted to master node and optional distributed to all slaves (as NFS shars).
+4. Volumes provided by Cinder can be mounted to the master node and optionally distributed to all slaves (as NFS shares).
 5. Object Store is available to all nodes

 ## Configuration

-The goal of this session is to setup a small HPC cluster consisting of 5 nodes  (1 master, 4 slaves)  using BiBiGrid.
-The template below do the job, you have to replace all XXX's with your environment.
+The goal of this session is to setup a small HPC cluster consisting of 4 nodes  (1 master, 3 slaves) using BiBiGrid.
+The template below does the job, you have to replace all XXX's with your environment.

 ### Template